graniticio/granitic/doc/ref/fac-http-server.md

 This will create (or append) a UTF-8 encoded file called `access.log` in the same directory that you started your application (e.g. your application's working directory).
 You can change this specifying a full or relative path to a file with `HTTPServer.AccessLog.LogPath`.
 Your application must have filesystem permission to create and edit the file at that path.
+You can also choose to be written stdout instead of a file to fill in "stdout".

 The format and information recorded for each request is highly customisable and is described in detail below.